andymadge/andymadge.github.io/_drafts/Password-Salting-Techniques_.md

 <pre style="font: normal normal normal 12px/18px Consolas, Monaco, 'Courier New', Courier, monospace; padding-left: 30px;">$salt = SHA1( "<span style="font-family: 'courier new';">ZvmLcZMXw3WIA78uudt9SFysSGocIF</span>" );</pre>

 However, all this does is increase the computation time without significantly increasing the security.
 The attacker only needs to find the value of `$salt` &#8211; it&#8217;s completely irrelevant how it&#8217;s calculated.
+Don&#8217;t bother.

 We need to make the salt different for each user.
 One way is to use something that will be different for each user.
 The most obvious thing is the username (or maybe email):